ShanuDevCodes/QuizFlow/README.md

   advances immediately.
 - **Navigation** — Jetpack **Navigation 3** (`NavDisplay`) with a `Loading → Quiz → Results` back
   stack.
-The three screens share a single Activity-scoped `QuizViewModel`, so the session survives the transition to Results and a restart resets the same owner. `QuizFlowHost` carries a comment explaining exactly how this scoping resolves (and the caveat against adding a per-entry `ViewModelStore` decorator later, which would silently break it).
+The three screens share a single Activity-scoped `QuizViewModel`, so the session survives the transition to Results and a restart resets the same owner.

 ---